sajjadkalantari/nodejs-refactor-sample/README.md

 ## Before-refactor

-in this folder you will find firs version of the defect.js
+in this folder you will find first version of the defect.js

 ## After-refactor